Lady in the Lake: Reception

-In a contemporary review for The New York Times, critic Thomas M. Pryor called Lady in the Lake "a fresh and interesting perspective on a murder mystery" and wrote:In making the camera and active participant, rather than an off-side reporter, Mr. Montgomery has, however, failed to exploit the full possibility suggested by this unusual technique.
+In a contemporary review for The New York Times, critic Thomas M. Pryor called Lady in the Lake "a fresh and interesting perspective on a murder mystery" and wrote:In making the camera an active participant, rather than an off-side reporter, Mr. Montgomery has, however, failed to exploit the full possibility suggested by this unusual technique.
 For after a few minutes of seeing a hand reaching toward a door knob, or lighting a cigarette or lifting a glass, or a door moving toward you as though it might come right out of the screen the novelty begins to wear thin.
 Still, Mr. Montgomery has hit upon a manner for using the camera which most likely will lead to more arresting pictorial effects in the future. ...
 Mr. Montgomery has the least acting to do but his scenes are played with ease and conviction.Also writing for The New York Times, critic Bosley Crowther analyzed Montgomery's technique:[I]t appears that Mr. Montgomery has chosen the wrong story for his subjective job.
 For one thing, the principal character has to talk too much in this film.
 Indeed, he does most of the talking, which is wrong in this technique.
 To be entirely "subjective," the camera character should not talk at all because that destroys the illusion of complete participation by the audience.
 What is said by this character—this unseen, off-stage voice—may not be at all what the people in the audience are thinking or what they would say.
 As a consequence the voice takes on a sort of third-person personality; it comes from another observer who is apparently standing right alongside of you.
 And then, too, this frequent conversation from the camera, as it were, requires that the other characters talk directly to the audience most of the time. ...
 [T]he attitude becomes a bit monotonous.
 It would be better if, generally, these characters could go about their business while the subjective camera observed.
 Actually, in every picture the camera regularly observes from the viewpoints of first one character, then another.
 Most films are thus subjective in part.In the Los Angeles Times, reviewer Edwin Schallert called the film "very ingenious" and wrote:Of course, apart from the technique, there is a very thick murder plot, but I don't think anyone will worry whether this is conventional and trite or not.
 The manner in which the plot is dealt with takes care of the story's inadequacies, and in a quaint sort of way there is much suspense.
 "The Lady in the Lake" [sic] may not be liked by all audiences, but it certainly deserves the plaudits for trying to get away from formula, and it is well played by the cast.